kerberosilicious/ZELDA-math-parser/README.md

 4. Push your changes to your fork: `git push origin my-branch-name`
 5. Create a pull request.

-## License

-Zelda is released under the [MIT License](https://opensource.org/licenses/MIT).
-See the LICENSE file for more details.

-## Acknowledgements
+## 🙏 Acknowledgements

 Zelda was created by Ghegi Jimenez as part of his thesis project with the help of OpenAI's GPT-3 language model.
 Special thanks to my friends who supported me throughout all the hardships I've faced creating this project.
-You know who you are.
+You know who you are. ❤️